 6. Foundation Cracks

 Potentially the most serious issue, perimeter foundation cracks can be a sign of excess water or hydrostatic pressure in your crawl space.
-In order to fix this problem, you need to ensure drainage happens away from the house, install a vapor barrier or insulate cold water pipes.
+In order to fix this problem, you need to install a vapor barrier or insulate cold water pipes.
+Cracks may also indicate movement in exterior perimeter pipes.
 We recommend hiring a professional to do this job.